What is Christian baptism?

-Water baptism is a symbolic act through which believers publicly acknowledge their need for God's forgiveness.
+Water baptism is a symbolic act that allows believers to publicly acknowledge their need for God's forgiveness.

 By the time of Jesus, many Jewish people believed they were accepted by God simply because they were descendants of Abraham.
 This is what made John the Baptist's message so revolutionary.
 He told the Jewish people that they needed God's forgiveness just as much as non-Jewish people needed it, so he called on them to admit this need by being baptized (Matthew 3:1-12).
-John also proclaimed that the Messiah who was coming would be the One who would provide that cleansing.
+John also proclaimed that the coming Messiah would provide that cleansing.

-Christian baptism, then, is not what causes you to become a Christian—it is something you do because you have become a Christian.
-It is not something you do to earn God's acceptance—it is something you do because you have received the free gift of God's acceptance through faith in Christ.
+Christian baptism, then, is not what causes you to become a Christian—it is something you do because you have become one.
+It is not something you do to earn God's acceptance—it is something you do because you have already received it.

 Why should you be baptized?

-If you have personally received Christ, you are permanently forgiven and accepted by God whether you get baptized or not (Romans 8:1; Colossians 2:13,14).
-However, there are some excellent reasons why you should be baptized.
+If you have personally received Christ, you are permanently forgiven and accepted by God whether you get baptized or not (Romans 8:1; Colossians 2:13-14).
+However, there are some excellent reasons why you should do so.

 First of all, Jesus asks us to get baptized (Matthew 28:19).
 Since he is the Lord, and since his will is always good, this should be reason enough for us.

-Being baptized is an excellent opportunity for you to spiritually influence others in a positive way.
-Non-Christian friends and family members usually attend our baptisms, and they are often deeply struck by the testimonies of those who get baptized.
-Christian friends are also built up by this and motivated to continue in sharing the message of Christ.
+Being baptized is an excellent opportunity for believers to spiritually influence others in a positive way.
+Non-Christian friends and family usually attend our baptisms, and they are often deeply struck by the testimonies of those baptized.
+Christian friends are also built up and motivated to continue sharing the gospel.